lostallmymoney/Razer_Mouse_Linux/README.md

 - `keyReleaseOnPress` – Release key on button press
 - `run` – Run a shell command asynchronously
 - `run2` – Run a shell command synchronously
-- `runOnRelease` – Run command on release
+- `runOnRelease` – Run command on release asynchronously
+- `runOnRelease2` – Run command on release synchronously
+- `userRun` – Run a shell command asynchronously as the user
+- `userRun2` – Run a shell command synchronously as the user
+- `userRunOnRelease` – Run a shell command asynchronously as the user on release
-- `runOnRelease2` – Same as above, synchronous
+- `userRun2OnRelease` – Run a shell command synchronously as the user on release
 - `runAndWrite` – Run a command and write its output live to screen
 - `runAndWrite2` – Same as above, synchronous
 - `runAndWriteOnRelease` – Run a command and write its output live to screen on release